Helping young people to independence

 - Receive support when booking and attempting your DKT

-- Prepare for your ‘Hazard Perception Test’ and ‘Driver Qualification Test’ through workbook, practice tests and online training resources
+- Prepare for your ‘Hazard Perception Test’ and ‘Driver Qualification Test’ through the workbook, practice tests and online training resources

 Learn to plan, market and budget your own business.